 Sometimes, making a rush decision may prove to be fatal.
-Just like when you’re buying stocks or investing with impulse.
+Just like when you’re buying stocks or investing on impulse.

-When you’re in a hurry and your emotions get over you, you make the wrong move and it causes you not just your hard earned money, but also regret.
+When you’re in a hurry, your emotions get over you, you make the wrong move and it causes you not just your hard-earned money, but also regret.

 This is why procrastination is important too.
 Whenever you’re in a hurry or you have no idea about the subject, it is better to procrastinate and walk away before you commit.